DJV22/Hound_PVE/README.md

          -   `usermod -aG sudo crafthound
          -   add you key to authorized keys file

+         -   do not enable firewall on any containers because it will interfere with portfowarding and gateway we currently have
          -
 5. Install [DNS](../main/DNS.md) (the DNS Server Appliance)
    - If restoring from a backup of a previous install follow these steps